Punktum-dk/epp-service-specification/README.md

 <a id="create-host-response"></a>
 #### create host response

 Response to the above request.
-The reponse indicates a succesful creation, since the operation could be completed successfully without requiring offline evaluation.
+The response indicates a successful creation, since the operation could be completed successfully without requiring offline evaluation.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>